mistralai/mistral-inference/README.md

 When generating a sequence, we need to predict tokens one-by-one, as each token is conditioned on the previous ones.
 However, the prompt is known in advance, and we can pre-fill the (k, v) cache with the prompt.
 If the prompt is very large, we can chunk it into smaller pieces, and pre-fill the cache with each chunk.
-For this we can choose as chunk size the window size.
+For this we can choose as chunk size as the window size.
 For each chunk, we thus need to compute the attention over the cache and over the chunk.

 ![Chunking](assets/chunking.png)